Israel frees jailed Palestinian-American boy, places him under house arrest

 On Saturday, U.S. State Department spokeswoman Jen Psaki confirmed that Khdeir was being held by Israeli authorities and said a consular officer had visited him.
 A judge on Friday had ordered him held in custody until a hearing on Sunday.

-"We are profoundly troubled by reports that he was severely beaten while in police custody and strongly condemn any excessive use of force.
-We are calling for a speedy, transparent and credible investigation and full accountability for any excessive use of force," Psaki said.
+The State Department said on Sunday that Khdeir should be able to return to Florida with his family this month "if the investigation is concluded promptly."

-She said the family was planning to return to the United States on July 16.
+"We are profoundly troubled by reports that he was severely beaten while in police custody and strongly condemn any excessive use of force," Psaki said in a statement.

 Israel's Justice Ministry said the police internal affairs department had opened an investigation into allegations he had been beaten.